Street food of Thailand: History

 Floating market in Thailand offers a selection of fruits and food.

 Although street food culture is well established in Thailand today, it is a relatively new phenomenon that grew out of the ethnic Chinese enclaves of Bangkok and only became commonplace in the 1970s.
 The street food culture of much of Southeast Asia was introduced by coolie workers imported from China during the late 19th century.
 Bangkok Chinatown is considered to be the birthplace of Thai street food as this was where most Chinese immigrants settled.

 As a result, many Thai street foods are derived from or heavily influenced by Chinese cuisine.
 Street food was commonly sold by the ethnic Chinese population of Thailand and did not become popular among native Thai people until the early 1960s, when the rapid urban population growth stimulated the street food culture, and by the 1970s it had "displaced home-cooking."

 Traditionally, Thai foods are prepared daily by housewives in every Thai household.
 Yet, selling food is a common economic activity in old Siam, as various ingredients, fruits and traditional delicacies was offered at "floating markets" in canals as early as the Ayutthaya Period (1350–1767).
 Floating market food or canal food has been sold from boats on Thailand's rivers and canals for over two centuries.
 However, since the early 20th century King Rama V's modernizations caused a shift towards land-based stalls.
 In Bangkok parlance, a housewife who feeds her family from a street food vendor is known as a "plastic-bag housewife", which originated from street vendors packaging the food in plastic bags.

-The proliferation of Thailand's street food culture is attributed to both internal and external factors: the influence of Chinese immigrants, the Thai way of life that revolved around agriculture and food production, the rich culinary tradition, the readily accessible and affordable food is engrained in Thai culture, rapid urbanization that created local demand and subsequently opportunities in food service especially in urban areas, as well as rising demand for local foods by foreign visitors.
+The proliferation of Thailand's street food culture is attributed to both internal and external factors: the influence of Chinese immigrants, the Thai way of life that revolved around agriculture and food production, the rich culinary tradition, the concept of readily accessible and affordable food being engrained in Thai culture, rapid urbanization that created local demand and subsequent opportunities in food service in urban areas, and rising demand for local foods by both Thais and foreign visitors.